-As of February 2025, the WVU system owns 634 buildings comprising nearly 16.3 million gross square feet of space.
+As of February 2025, WVU owns 634 buildings across all of its locations comprising nearly 16.3 million gross square feet of space.
 This compares to June 2017, at which time WVU owned 699 buildings comprising approximately 14.2 million gross square feet of space.
-While WVU has seen growth in gross square footage, owing to the acquisition and or construction of some larger foot-print buildings, our overall number of buildings has decreased as the institution has sought to make its operations more efficient.
+While WVU has seen growth in gross square footage, owing to the acquisition and or construction of some larger foot-print buildings, its overall number of buildings has decreased as the institution has sought to make its operations more efficient.

-The WVU system owns or leases a total of 14,381 acres to include our campuses proper in Morgantown (WVU), Beckley (WVU Tech), and Keyser (Potomac State College) as well as various farms and forest lands throughout the state and other off campus operations.
+The WVU system owns or leases a total of 14,381 acres across its locations as well as various farms and forest lands throughout the state and other off campus operations.
 This includes 550 acres of property at Jackson's Mill, the home of 4-H camping in West Virginia.
-The Morgantown campus proper only accounts for 1904 acres, or 13%, of WVU holdings.
+The WVU Morgantown campus accounts for 1904 acres, or 13%, of WVU holdings.